xSyllaa/mx-template-dapp/docs/DATABASE_SCHEMA.md

 TO authenticated
 USING (auth.uid() = id);

--- Policy 4: Only admins (role = 'king') can update other users CREATE POLICY "Admins can update any user"
+-- Policy 4: Only admins (role = 'admin') can update other users CREATE POLICY "Admins can update any user"
 ON users FOR UPDATE
 TO authenticated